-We taped the conversation on July 30th, 2017, and my talk with Peter on August 7th.
 We interview people you don’t know, about a subject no one wants to talk about.
 We hope to encourage people in the process of deconstructing their faith and help curb the loneliness that accompanies it.
 We think the world is a better place when more people live by sight, not by faith.
 Please subscribe to our podcast, and leave a review wherever you listen to podcasts.
-Our show is available on most podcast platforms.
-Also, you can support us monetarily in two easy ways: you can pledge one dollar per episode through Patreon; that’s www.patreon.com/eapodcast, or leave a lump-sum donation through PayPal at our website, www.everyonesagnostic.com.
-The smallest contribution is greatly appreciated.
+Also, we offer these podcasts freely.
+And your support truly makes a difference.
+You can support us monetarily in two easy ways: you can pledge a monthly donation through Patreon. that’s www.patreon.com/eapodcast, or leave a lump-sum donation through PayPal at our website, www.everyonesagnostic.com.

 We taped this conversation on Oct 17th, 2018.The intro music is by Dave Weckl called “Just Groove Me” The segue music on this episode is “Handyman” by AWOLNATIONThanks for listening and Be a Yes-Sayer to what is.

 - “What the Bible Really Does (and Doesn’t) Say About Sex: The How, When, Why, and With Whom of Scriptural Prohibitions and Permissions.“

 - “After Life: Solving Science and Religion’s Great Disagreement“

 - “Adam and Eve: Questioning the Historicity of Biblical Human Origins“